-This week, ‘TOY for Inclusion' Toolkit provided a helpful reader for all child care professionals to set-up and run play spaces for children, families and communities.
+The ‘TOY for Inclusion' Toolkit is a helpful reader for all child care professionals who want to set-up play spaces for children, families and communities.

 TOY for Inclusion aims to promote active involvement of Romani and non-Romani communities in Early Childhood Education and Care (ECEC) services.
 “Toy libraries” and Intergenerational Learning (IGL) activities aim to improve ECEC services in communities in seven countries.
 By engaging Romani and non-Romani children in toy libraries Toy for Inclusion combats segregation.
 Through IGL, this initiative addresses issues of discrimination faced by the very young and by older adults.

 - To combat segregation, increase enrollment and promote inclusion through community empowerment, family involvement and intergenerational learning (IGL) in ECEC formal and non-formal settings involving Romani and non-Romani families.

 - To build the capacity of community stakeholders working with Romani and non-Romani children to provide community-based ECEC services, strengthen social cohesion and combat segregation.

 - To facilitate learning and exchange in practice and policy across countries on innovative approaches towards ECEC, social inclusion and desegregation of Romani.

 - Training on community based ECEC initiatives, to promote inclusion in formal and non-formal ECEC settings;

 - Participatory design, implementation, monitoring and evaluation of pilot actions (toy library and IGL), through the creation of Local Action teams composed of Romani and non-Romani representatives of communities, existing services and local authorities to support community based ECEC activities in their communities;